microsoftgraph/msgraph-sdk-powershell/src/Analytics/Analytics/docs/v1.0/Update-MgUserInsight.md

 ```

 ### -Shared
-Calculated relationship identifying documents shared with a user.
+Calculated relationship identifying documents shared with or by the user.
-Documents can be shared as email attachments or as OneDrive for Business links sent in emails.
+This includes URLs, file attachments, and reference attachments to OneDrive for Business and SharePoint files found in Outlook messages and meetings.
+This also includes URLs and reference attachments to Teams conversations.
+Ordered by recency of share.
 To construct, see NOTES section for SHARED properties and create a hash table.

 ```yaml